eProsima/vulcanexus/docs/rst/tutorials/core/qos/mutable/mutable.rst

 Then, in another terminal, run the first publisher, configured also with the profiles1.xml file.
 This Publisher will then be configured with ownership strength value of 10.
-At this point you will be able to see that both nodes are communicating, and the messages from Publisher 1 can be seen in the Subscriber.
+At this point both nodes should be communicating, and the messages from Publisher 1 should be shown in the Subscriber.

 In the third terminal, run the second publisher, configured with the profiles2.xml file.
 This Publisher will then be configured with ownership strength value of 2.